HARXIS-TECHNOLOGIES-LTD/VORIX-TECHNOLOGIES-PLATFORM--/README.md

-# HARXIS-TECHNOLOGIES-PLATFORM-
+VORIX-TECHNOLOGIES-PLATFORM-
-AI-powered property platform for HARXIS MVP — connects landlords, tenants, and AI tools for property discovery, viewing, and management.
+AI-powered property platform for VORIX MVP — connects landlords, tenants, and AI tools for property discovery, viewing, and management.